 The first stop in the hospital will be the admitting office.
 Here your elderly mom or dad will sign forms allowing the hospital staff to treat them and to release medical information to their insurance company.
 They also will be asked about advance directives.

 Most people 65 and older have Medicare health insurance, which has two parts: Part A (hospital insurance) and Part B (medical insurance).
-Medicare Part A helps pay for care in hospitals, skilled nursing facilities, and hospices, as well as some home health care.
+Medicare Part A helps pay for care in hospitals, skilled nursing facilities, and hospice care, as well as some home health care.
 It covers a semiprivate room, meals, general nursing, and other hospital services and supplies.
 It does not pay for private duty nursing, a television or telephone in their room, or a private room, unless medically necessary.
 For more information about Medicare coverage, call the toll-free helpline at 1-800-MEDICARE (1-800-633-4227).

 If your senior parent doesn't have health insurance, an admissions counselor can advise you and them about other payment methods and sources of financial aid, such as the Hill-Burton program.
 Hill-Burton hospitals provide free or below-cost health care to people unable to pay.
 Eligibility for these free services is based on family size and income.
 For more information, call the Hill-Burton hotline at 1-800-638-0742; Maryland residents should call 1-800-492-0359.